wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 counts as both downgrade and invalidation.
 Note that this is universally handled for all cases, although in some cases, there will not be any response to expect, in which case what is described above will not have any effect except `doEviction()`.

+The method then performs state transition and coherence actions with a switch block.
+`I` state blocks (i.e., not found) do not need any action nor transition.
+For stable state blocks, if MSHR allocation succeeds, then `invalidateAll()` is called to invalidate all copies of the blocks from the upper level, and if at least one invalidation is issued (by checking the return value), then the state transits to the corresponding transient state, and local variable `status` is set to `Stall`, indicating that the request should not be further propagated until the invalidation transaction completes.